 this, that and there

-Some closing points about Splash Lagoon.
+Some closing points about Splash Lagoon in Erie PA.
 Staying at the Holiday Inn Express did allow us to walk back and forth to the waterpark and our room swim-ready.
 However, I did duck my head into the change room on hand, and it looked really clean.
 The closeness also meant that we could just leave our stuff in the room.
 Otherwise, a locker might have been needed, which are available on the premise, for various prices.
 As an option, there was lots of tables and seating around, which people would claim by leaving their stuff on.

 Towels, unfortunately, are not available, unless you want to buy them at the Surf Shop store upstairs, so you gotta bring your own.